 Recovery time is significant

-An incisional scar might possibly develop due to invasive procedure
+An incisional scar may possibly develop due to invasive procedure

 Potential for excess bleeding

 May not be necessary for partial obstructions